 Go Seamless and Tagless

-Use gear that has the fewest potential trouble spots as possible:
+Use gear that has the fewest possible potential trouble spots:

 - Wear seamless shirts and underwear.